 When tackling how to sell jewelry online, it’s import to invest in quality product photography.
 Sometimes, this means working with a skilled photographer.
 Obtaining these services can be expensive, so make sure to find someone within your budget, or someone who would be open to a trade, like getting a custom piece from you if you’re a jeweler.
 Alternatively, if you’re great at taking photos, and either own or can borrow a high end camera, give it a shot.
 You will want high quality images to capture the details and colors of your work.
 This will give your customers buying confidence, and make all the difference in converting transactions.

 Another thing to take into account is the cost of packaging materials.
 You can go no-frills, or choose to upgrade to packaging that will appeal to your niche and complement your brand.
 This may seem secondary when your main focus is how to sell jewelry online successfully, but presentation matters when you want to make good impressions with your customers.

 6. Build Connections on Social Media

 Social media is a powerful tool for securing your space within your niche and reaching out to your potential customer base.
-Many people think that they just need to put a bunch of finished products up on social media when figuring out how to sell jewelry online.
+Many people think that they just need to put a bunch of finished products up on social media when figuring out how to sell jewelry online succesfully.
 It’s actually more complex than that, but also easier to execute.

 When it comes to jewelry that you personally make, don’t shy away from in-progress shots of your pieces.
 Post beautifully staged photos of every stage, from an initial sketch to the completion of a metalwork detail.
 This will provide rich visual content and highlight the hard work that goes into each piece.
 It also leaves generates curiosity and excitement among your audience.
-If you’re finding vintage jewelry, share photos from your product hunts at estate sales and flea markets.
+If you sell vintage jewelry, share photos from your product hunts at estate sales and flea markets.
 The absolute best type of photo you can post on social media?
 A happy customer’s selfie with the product they just received from you.
 If a picture is worth a thousand words, a photo like that has to be worth a dozen five star reviews.